 Of the three algal groups that include macroalgae, the green algae group is by far the largest (15,000 species), with many unicellular, simple filamentous and other colonial forms.
 Consequently, the macroalgae are a much smaller portion of the total species.
 Some of the macroalgae are siphonaceous, often composed of multinucleate filaments that interact to form a three-dimensional form.
 Most modern (cladistic) phylogenies divide the green algae into two groups, one of which, in addition to including (some) green algae, contains all of the organisms considered plants.
 Both groups exhibit a variety of forms, including some macroalgae with ‘complex’ multicellularity, showing three-dimensional growth, cellular connections and distinct cell types.
 Some of the green macroalgae (e.g. Caulerpa) are siphonaceous, producing a large complex form out of many large, multinucleate cells.

-interesting application of fungal structure to make organic ‘styrofoam’ evocative design
+- “Are mushrooms the new plastic?” by Eden Bayer.
+Interesting application of fungal structure to make organic “styrofoam” evocative design:

 - Cells of Cork © Robert Hooke is licensed under a Public Domain license